Skip to main content

 Screenshot showing high-fidelity user interfaces in Figma

-In crafting these refined UIs, I leaned heavily on a design system that I had recently championed at Mentor Collective, seamlessly integrating its elements — from the accessible color palette and clear typography to the streamlined layout and components — into the dashboard’s new look.
+I leveraged a design system that I had recently championed at Mentor Collective, embedding its accessible color palette, typography, and streamlined layouts into the dashboard.

 Screenshot showing design system in Figma